 Countries: United States Organization Type: Individual

-Countries: Global Organization Type: Individual
+Countries: Global, Kenya Organization Type: Entrepreneurship/Business Development

 Gretchen King